Skip to main content

 Eligibility for homelessness assistance

-Someone who has been resettled under one of the schemes is likely to be eligible for homelessness assistance.
+Someone who has been resettled under the Afghan Resettlement Programme is likely to be eligible for homelessness assistance.

 A person with indefinite leave to remain is eligible for assistance.[1]
 They are usually required to be habitually resident in the Common Travel Area.
 This does not apply if they left Afghanistan in connection with the collapse of the Afghan government in August 2021.

-Afghan citizens are eligible for homelessness assistance if they have limited leave to remain in the UK under either the Afghan Relocations and Assistance Policy or the the previous (ex gratia) scheme for locally employed staff in Afghanistan.[3]
-Afghan citizens are also eligible if they have another form of leave and left Afghanistan in connection with the collapse of the government in 2021.[4]
+Afghan citizens are eligible for homelessness assistance if they have limited leave to remain in the UK under the Afghan Resettlement Programme.[2]
+Afghan citizens are also eligible if they have another form of leave and left Afghanistan in connection with the collapse of the government in 2021.[3]

 Someone with a different type of leave might also be eligible.
 For example, if someone has been granted refugee status.
 Use our homeless rights checker for a quick answer on who is eligible for homelessness assistance.